djeada/Personal-Website/scripts/README.md

 - `generate_table_of_contents.py`: Produces a table of contents for articles, making longer content more navigable.

-- `get_markdown_urls.py`: Extracts and lists URLs from Markdown files, useful for link verification and cross-referencing.
+- `get_markdown_urls.py`: Extracts and lists URLs from Markdown files, those are source from which the articles will be generated.

 - `run_all.py`: A comprehensive script that executes all the above scripts in the required sequence.
 It acts as a one-click solution to rebuild or update the entire website.